Funeral Planning

 What It Is

-Direct cremation also known as a no-attendance cremation is the simplest and most affordable cremation option available in Australia.
-The cremation takes place shortly after the person passes away, without a traditional funeral ceremony, chapel service, or formal gathering beforehand.
+Direct cremation, sometimes called a no-attendance cremation, is the simplest arrangement available.
+The cremation takes place after the person passes, without a formal ceremony, chapel service, or gathering beforehand.

 Best For

-• People who prefer a private or simple farewell
+• People who prefer a private farewell without a formal ceremony

-• Relatives planning a memorial at a later date
+• Relatives planning a memorial at a later date, once everyone has had time to travel

-• Families wanting to avoid the pressure of organising a large funeral quickly
+• Anyone who wants to avoid the pressure of organising a large funeral quickly

 Typical Cost in Australia